 Some states have passed laws to suspend your driver’s license in the event of student loan default.
 Other state laws suspend professional licenses, such as health care and cosmetology.

-While those decisions don’t seem to help someone who has trouble paying their student loan bills, they still, unfortunately, exist in many places.
+While those decisions don’t seem to help someone who has trouble paying student loans, they still, unfortunately, exist in many places.
 Several state legislatures are working to repeal these laws, so you need to fully research your exact location to understand potential consequences relevant to you.

 Why Bankruptcy Is Not the Solution to Your Student Loan Problems

 Sometimes people with overwhelming debt consider filing for bankruptcy if it looks like they simply won’t ever be able to repay what they owe.
-And while this has severe consequences on anyone’s financial future, there are some extreme circumstances where this might be the best option available.
+And while this has severe financial fconsequences, there are some extreme circumstances where this might be the best option available.

 The problem with both Chapter 7 and Chapter 13 bankruptcy is that neither one allows for the dismissal of student loans.
 So even if you successfully file for bankruptcy, you will still owe your student loans — they will not be discharged.